Textualize/textual/docs/guide/compound.md

 The `EditableText` widget is a widget that contains a label to display text.
 If the "edit" button is pressed, the label is switched out and the user sees an input field to edit the text.
-When the "confirm" button is pressed again, the label comes back into view to display the new text.
+When the "confirm" button is pressed, the label comes back into view to display the new text.

 Taking this into account, the widget `EditableText` will need to yield the following sub-widgets in its `compose` method: